tclark/op-intermediate-app-dev/12-decorators/12-decorators.md

                                 |  + operation()    |
                                  -------------------
  ```
-Here's what this tells us: Everything here inherits from `Component`, so the Liskov Substitution Principle tells us that anytime we need a `Component`, we can use one of its child classes.
-The important property of a `Component` is that it provides teh method `operation()`.The important point of difference is that `Decorator` (and its child classes) hold onto another `Component` instance as an attribute and can modify its behaviour.
+Here's what this tells us: Everything here inherits from `AbstractComponent`, so the Liskov Substitution Principle tells us that anytime we need an `AbstractComponent`, we can use one of its child classes.
+The important property of a `AbstractComponent` is that it provides the method `operation()`.
+The important point of difference is that `AbstractDecorator` (and its child classes) hold onto another `AbstractComponent` instance as an attribute and can modify its behaviour.

 ### Implementing the pattern
 Let's implement an example.
 We are going to implement a Messenger class that produces some messages.
 Then we'll create a Decorator class that can modify a messenger class and change its behaviour.

-First, we need a base class, which has the role of `Component` in the diagram above.
+First, we need a base class, which has the role of `AbstractComponent` in the diagram above.
 ```
 from abc import ABC, abstractmethod